 To fetch the last

-n characters from a string using the slice operator again but instead of using -1 as the value use a negative
+characters of the string using the slice operator instead of using -1 as the value use a negative

-Next, you might want to explore our other post on how to get the first character from a string using Python .
+Next, you might want to explore our other post on how to get the first n characters of a string using Python .